Broiling, Cheese Melting, Toasting, Finishing

 1. What Are Kitchen Salamanders?

-A kitchen salamander is basically an oven which is dedicated to broiling.
-It is often attached to, or is manufactured as a part of, a commercial range.
+A kitchen salamander is basically an oven that is dedicated to broiling.
+It is often attached to or is manufactured as a part of, a commercial range.
 Cheesemelters or broilers are primarily built the same way while kitchen salamanders have the ability to produce and vary more heat.
 Therefore it can then be used as a cooker and not just a browner or melter.
 In short, a salamander was created for your convenience.